Seren-Hughes/boops-and-snoots-rescue/README.md

 ## Other features

-### _"...Because Every Snoot Deserves a Boop"_ - Custom Pointer, Modal and Video for Donations
+### _"Click to Boop the Snoot""_ - Custom Pointer, Modal and Video for Donations

-To add a playful touch to the site, I have included a subtle "Easter egg" feature: a snoot (nose) image linked to a donation modal, accompanied by the phrase "Because Every Snoot Deserves a Boop" with an arrow pointing downwards.
+To add a playful touch to the site, I have included a subtle "Easter egg" feature: a snoot (nose) image linked to a donation modal, accompanied by the call to action "Click to Boop the Snoot" with an arrow pointing downwards.
 This fun and interactive element is designed to engage users while drawing attention to the donation section.
 While the main donation button remains easily visible below, this feature adds an extra layer of personality and encourages interaction.

 This is an intentional part of the branding, ensuring that users can explore interactive elements while maintaining a clear and accessible donation pathway.
 It also showcases the interactive modal and video functionality, enhancing the user experience.

-#### Custom Pointer and Hover Effects
+#### Custom Pointer and Pulsing Effect

 ![Custom Pointer](assets/media/hand-pointer-readme.png)